albert-dang/cicd/GCPxGitLab/README.md

 We need to navigate to our GitLab instance and go to "Edit profile" from the dropdown menu at the top-right.
 On the left navigation bar, head to "SSH Keys".
 Here, we can paste the public key into the "Key" field, edit the Title if we want, and hit "Add key".

 # [Cloud Build Trigger](https://console.cloud.google.com/cloud-build/triggers)
+Navigate to Cloud Build and go to the "Triggers" page using the left navigation bar.

+At the top, we can hit "+ CREATE TRIGGER" and use the following configurations:

+	Name:			my-trigger
+	Region:			global (non-regional)
+	Event: 			Webhook event

+For Secret, we can hit "CREATE SECRET" and enter a name or take the default "webhook-secret".

+For configuration, we use the type "Cloud Build configuration file (yaml or json)" and location "Inline".

+We can hit OPEN EDITOR and paste in the [instadeploy.yaml](https://github.com/helloalbertdang/cicd/blob/main/GCPxGitLab/instadeploy.yaml) template.
+We will take the other defaults and hit "Create".

 Let's break down the steps in our trigger configuration.

 First, we use ssh-keyscan to build our known_hosts